jnesss/jnesss.github.io/docs/_posts/2025-03-23-recursive-automation.md

 ![Prediction accuracy](/assets/images/11.png)

-The pattern was striking - perfect recognition of hours digits, decent performance on minutes, but terrible results for seconds digits.
+The pattern was striking: Perfect recognition of hour digits, decent performance on minutes, and terrible results for second digits.
 Very few times were predicted accurately.
-This wasn't just a model architecture issue, but a fundamental data problem.
+This wasn't just a model architecture issue but a fundamental data problem.

 ### Analyzing the Data Imbalance